Adde2130/GRUD/README.md

 If you create a virtual environment, then you may want to modify `grud.bat` to activate your environment before trying to launch GRUD.

-Then, install the required dependancies using the `requirements.txt` file:
+Then, install the required dependencies using the `requirements.txt` file:
 ```bash
 pip install -r requirements.txt
 ```